Two rotating particles interacting via two-body Gaussian potential harmonically confined in two spatial dimensions

 \section{Calculation of interaction matrix elements}

-In this appendix we outline the steps for calculation of the matrix elements used in the secular equation in the main text, at equation $1.8$, for that we consider a normalised single particle wavefunction $u_{n_{r},m}(r_{\bot}\alpha_{\bot},\phi)$ in relative co-ordinates and integrate it over $rdrd\phi$, where, $r$ is spatial relative co-ordinate and $\phi$ is azimuthal angle.
-The single particle interaction elements is being calculated in the following manner.
-The matrix elements is written in the following way.
+In this appendix we outline the steps for calculation of the matrix elements used in the secular equation in the main text in Eq.(\ref{eq:Sec_eq0}) for that we consider a normalized single particle wavefunction $u_{n_{r},l}(r\alpha,\phi)$ given in Eq.(\ref{eq:spwfn}), in relative coordinates and integrate it over $rdrd\phi$, where, $r$ is spatial relative co-ordinate and $\phi$ is an azimuthal angle.
+The single particle interaction elements are being calculated in the following manner: